May Is National Stroke Awareness Month

 1. High Blood Pressure

-High blood pressure is the leading risk factor2 associated with strokes.
+High blood pressure is the leading risk factor associated with strokes.
 Damage to the lining of arteries leads to the buildup of plaque buildup, causing a narrowing of the arteries and an increased risk of a stroke.

 2. High Cholesterol